 We have been extremely pleased with our experience at Parkmead!
 Amazing teachers an active parent community and a Principal who gets to know each child.
 Our children enjoy school and the great opportunities offered!

 Parkmead Elementary School is a public elementary school in Walnut Creek.
-The principal of Parkmead Elementary School is Christopher Reddam and can be contacted at firstname.lastname@example.org.
-522 students go to Parkmead Elementary School and are mostly Multiracial; White, non-Hispanic; and Black, non-Hispanic.
+The principal of Parkmead Elementary School is Christopher Reddam, who can be contacted at firstname.lastname@example.org.
+522 children attend Parkmead Elementary School and identify primarily as Multiracial; White, non-Hispanic; and Black, non-Hispanic.
 7% of the Parkmead Elementary School students are "limited in English proficiency."
-6% of the 522 students here get reduced lunch prices.
-The student to teacher ratio at Parkmead Elementary School is 18:1.
+6% of the 522 students here are paying reduced lunch prices.
+The ratio of students to teachers at Parkmead Elementary School is 18:1.
 Dorris-Eaton School, The is one of the nearest elementary schools.

 - Computer arts

 |Native American or Native Alaskan||0.4%||0.3%|

 |Students eligible for free or reduced-price lunch program||6%||10%|

 My son study in Parkmead Elementary School K/1 class I love this school because the staffs and principal are great the teach is really care about students they teach students make good choice and do their best.

 Parents are very involved in this school which goes a long way toward making this school feel like a real community.
 One of the best things about Parkmead is the monthly focus on different characteristics like responsibility empathy etc. - they weave these themes into the academic teachings and it feels like a great way to ensure the kids turn into well-rounded people and citizens.
 Great school!